AUfluids/KOSSTPDA/README.md

 its applicability has been tested on 3D flows, yielding similar results.
 Five coefficients can be modified by the user to change the model's performance.
 Standard optimised values are given by default in the model.
-More information is available in the publication listed at the of this file.
+More information is available in the publications listed at the end of this file.

 ## Target platform
-The code is known to work with OpenFOAM v2312 and previous ESI versions.
+The code is known to work with OpenFOAM-v2312 and previous ESI versions.

 ## Authors
 Ali Amarloo <amarloo@mpe.au.dk>